viniciusbls9/docker-commands/readme.md

 # Docker Commands

 Some of the most commonly used docker commands are

+### `sudo service docker start`

+Start docker on WLS2

 ### `docker ps`